 UK sites must complete and return CRFs to the UCL CTC within one month of the patient being seen.

-Sites outside the UK must complete and return CRFs to their country co-ordinating centre within one month of the patient being seen.
-Country co-ordinating centres must forward all CRFs to the UCL CTC within 5 business days.
+Sites outside the UK must complete and submit all CRFs to UCL CTC within one month of the patient being assessed.